dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### Control Blazor component instantiation

-You can now control how Blazor components are instantiated by providing an `IComponentActivator` service implementation.
+You can control how Blazor components are instantiated by providing an `IComponentActivator` service implementation.

 ### Influencing the HTML head in Blazor apps